I firmly believe that you can stick to a grocery budget and eat healthy. It does not have to be a one or the other situation!

 I try to plan simple meals for most of what we eat.
 Things like grilled chicken with a pack of frozen veggies or scrambled eggs with sauteed veggies are regular meals at our house.
 They’re quick and easy so there’s no excuse not to make them.

 Whew!
 Big list 🙂 I hope this list gives you some new ideas and helps to convince you that it is possible to eat healthy while on a budget.
+You can also read my top 10 tips to eat healthy on a budget.

 Now I would love to read any of your tips!
 Please leave a comment of any tips you have for how to eat healthy on a budget below.